sz-piotr/zedocs/packages/docs/src/markdown/basic-syntax.md

 read and it is better to just split the content into multiple files.

 ::: info
-The first `#` heading is used to determine the page title in ZeDocs.
+The first `#` heading is used to determine the page title in Zedocs.
 :::

 _Example:_